TaniaMalhotra/Blog-site/README.md

 To run:
 From terminal:

+Command -->
-Command --> node app.js
+node app.js
-The site will run on localhost:3000
+Open localhost:3000

+#To compose
+Go to /compose
+The blog will be added to the home page